 Two popular types of flush tile transitions:

 - Hardwood Transition Strips: A single transition strip that acts as a "ramp" from the lower hardwood floor to the higher tile floor.
-This strip can either meet the tile floor directly or can have a lip-over style, as shown in the accompanying image.
+This strip can either meet the tile floor directly or can have a lip-over style.

-- Marble + Hardwood Trim Strips: A marble or granite strip that abuts to the tile floor.
-This strip then adjoins to the lower floor with a hardwood trim piece.
+- Stone-to-Hardwood Trim Strips: A marble or granite strip that abuts to the tile floor, this strip then adjoins to the lower floor with a hardwood trim piece.